bitpay/bitcore/docs/pool.md

----
-title: Pool
-description: A simple interface to create and maintain a set of connections to bitcoin nodes.
----
 # Pool
 A pool maintains a connection of [Peers](peer.md).
 A pool will discover peers via DNS seeds, as well as when peer addresses are announced through the network.

 The quickest way to get connected is to run the following: